1920–21 FA Cup qualifying rounds

 The 1920–21 FA Cup was the 46th season of the world's oldest football knockout competition; the Football Association Challenge Cup, or FA Cup for short.
-The large number of clubs entering the tournament from lower down the English football league system meant that the competition started with an Extra Preliminary and Preliminary rounds prior to six Qualifying rounds.
-The 12 victorious teams from the Sixth Round Qualifying (from the 466 who contested the qualifying phase) progressed to the First Round Proper.
+The large number of clubs entering the tournament from lower down the English football league system meant that the competition started with an extra Preliminary and preliminary rounds prior to six qualifying rounds.
+The 12 victorious teams from the Sixth round qualifying (from the 466 who contested the qualifying phase) progressed to the first round proper.

 Rounds: draw and playing dates and number of teams

-Extra Preliminary to Third Qualifying Round
+Extra preliminary to third qualifying round

-The five rounds from the Extra Preliminary to the Third Qualifying involved 430 teams from England and Wales.
-These were arranged into 24 geographically based Divisions which thereby created matches against local rival clubs and limited the travelling required.
-Through a series of knock-out matches one team from each Division progressed to the fourth qualifying round.
+The five rounds from the extra preliminary to the third qualifying involved 430 teams from England and Wales.
+These were arranged into 24 geographically based divisions which thereby created matches against local rival clubs and limited the travelling required.
+Through a series of knock-out matches one team from each division progressed to the fourth qualifying round.